AdobeDocs/campaign-standard.en/help/channels/using/event-transactional-messages.md

 >[!NOTE]
 >
 >When an event is assigned to an execution delivery, it appears in the sending logs of this execution delivery, and only at this time.
-The failed deliveries are displayed in the **[!UICONTROL Execution list]** tab of the transactional message.
+The failed deliveries are displayed in the **[!UICONTROL Execution list]** tab of the transactional message sending logs.

 ### Limitations {#limitations}